influxdata/docs-v2/content/influxdb/v2.0/query-data/common-queries/iot-common-queries.md

     apply an aggregate function (like `mean()`) to return values that represent larger windows of time.
 3. Use `pivot()` to shift field values into columns.
 4. Use `map()` to compare or operate on the different field column values.
-5. Use `map()` to assign a status (in this case, `needsMaintenance` based on the relation ship of the field column values.
+5. Use `map()` to assign a status (in this case, `needsMaintenance` based on the relationship of the field column values.

 ```js
 import "math"